elastic/elasticsearch-net/new_docs/contents/nest/writing-queries.markdown

         clause2
         clause3

-A naive implemenation of the bitwise operators would make all the queries sent to elasticsearch look like
+A naive implemenation of the bitwise operators would make all the queries sent to Elasticsearch look like

     must
         must